Federal Court Discovery and Disclosure Deadline Calculators

 Deadline for Rule 26(f) Conference

-Except in a proceeding exempted from initial disclosure under Rule 26(a)(1)(B) or when the court orders otherwise, the parties must confer as soon as practicable—and in any event at least 21 days before a scheduling conference is to be held or a scheduling order is due under Rule 16(b).
+Except in a proceeding exempted from initial disclosure under Rule 26(a)(1)(B) or when the court orders otherwise, the parties must confer as soon as practicable, and in any event at least 21 days before a scheduling conference is held or a scheduling order is due under Rule 16(b).
 Fed.
 R. Civ.
 P. 26(f).

 When is the Joint Discovery Plan Due?